fieldtrip/website/workshop/practicalmeeg2025.md

 ## Who

-The FieldTrip tutorials will be presented and tutored by [Robert Oostenveld](https://www.ru.nl/en/people/oostenveld-r) and [Songyun Bai](https://www.ru.nl/en/people/bai-s) from the [Donders Institute for Brain, Cognition and Behaviour](https://www.ru.nl/en/donders-institute) in Nijmegen, the Netherlands.
+The FieldTrip hands-on tutorials will be presented and tutored by [Robert Oostenveld](https://www.ru.nl/en/people/oostenveld-r) and [Songyun Bai](https://www.ru.nl/en/people/bai-s) from the [Donders Institute for Brain, Cognition and Behaviour](https://www.ru.nl/en/donders-institute) in Nijmegen, the Netherlands.

+Furthermore, we are glad with the trainEErs that help with the tutorials: Cristina Gil Ávila (Univ.
+Madrid, Spain), Paolo Canal (IUSS Pavia, Italy), and Judith Nicolas (CRNL, France).

 There will also be other experts from MNE-Python, Brainstorm and EEGLAB with their respective tutorials, and jointly we will organize the plenary lectures.